dan-maks/dare.io-pbl/Project7.md

 If you see the same files – it means NFS is mounted correctly.

-Locate the log folder for Apache on the Web Server and mount it to NFS server’s export for logs
+Locate the log folder for Apache on the Web Servers and mount it to NFS server’s export for logs

       $ ls /var/log